prasannakumar312/bashcuts/README.md

 You can also use the .bash_profile file instead of the .bashrc.

-To get started, add the below logic to the your .bashrc file and from there it will load up all the aliases and functions referenced from the .bcut_home file
+To get started, add the below content and associated logic to the your .bashrc file and from there it will load up all the aliases and functions referenced from the .bcut_home file.
+The "NEW_SUPPORT_TICKET_URL" variable is referenced in the shortcuts file ".supportcuts" and when we enter "new-support-ticket" it will open a browser with that whatever url we set that variable to:

+populate-custom-supportcuts-variables() {
+	NEW_SUPPORT_TICKET_URL="https://myoganizations-supportdesk.supporting"
+}

+PATH_TO_BASHCUTS="/path/to/your/githubbachcuts/location"
-    if [ -f /path_to_where_the_repo_lives_locally/bashcuts/.bcut_home ];
+if [ -f $PATH_TO_BASHCUTS/bashcuts/.bcut_home ];
 then
-        echo "bashrc founc"
+    echo "bashrc loaded"
+	populate-custom-supportcuts-variables
-        source /path_to_where_the_repo_lives_locally/bashcuts/.bcut_home;
+    source $PATH_TO_BASHCUTS/bashcuts/.bcut_home
 else
     echo "missing bashrc"
 fi